 Is your current system the right size for the room you are trying to cool or heat?
 Excess energy is used by a small air con trying to cool a large area.

-Older systems which haven't received regular air conditioner maintenance and servicing throughout their lives can draw excess power just trying to maintain the temperature in your home.
+Older systems that haven't received regular air conditioner maintenance and servicing throughout their lives can draw excess power just trying to maintain the temperature in your home.

 The myriad of extra features which accompany newer models can significantly reduce operating costs.
 Functions such as: